Base64Pro

 Most launch-week mistakes come from treating every stealth room like an action sequence.

 The most likely launch-week mistake is overcommitting to a room after something small goes wrong.
 In stealth games, small mistakes are often recoverable if you disengage early.
 They become full failures only when the player doubles down.
 The second common mistake is assuming that a trailer-highlight move is a default answer to every space.
-Cool-looking traversal or takedown moments do not tell you how expensive, loud, or risky those actions are in the real build.
+Cool-looking traversal, Slithersap, Smoke Bomb, or Pickpocket Fairy moments do not tell you how expensive, loud, or risky those actions are in the real build.

 The third mistake is reading the official four-hour campaign estimate as a signal to rush.
 For a first run, treat time as irrelevant.
 What matters is building a clean mental model of how contracts work, where alert states come from, how fast reset opportunities appear, and whether gear changes your approach meaningfully.
 Once those answers are real, speed comes naturally.